2018 HCA Spring Benefit Auction Wrap-Up

-The 44th Annual Spring All Heisey Benefit Auction was really a great HCA Event!
-Our two-day auction was held again at the GMP Local #244 Union Hall on 350 Hudson Ave in Newark on Friday-Saturday, March 31-April 1, 2017.
-Our auction was well attended with well over 80 guests and members each day and we had 15 absentee bidders.
-We had 1,411 lots of glass available from 53 consignors.
-We had the preview on Friday from 9:30 AM to10:30 AM with the auction starting at 10:30 AM for the first 649 lots.
-On Saturday, doors opened at 8:30 AM, had our HCA Membership Meeting chaired by President Roy Eggert at 9:00 AM, and we started our auction at 9:30 AM for lots 650-1,411.
-We finished around 5:00 PM each day.
+The 45th Annual Spring All Heisey Benefit Auction was a wonderful HCA Event!
+Our two-day auction was held again at the GMP Local #244 Union Hall on 350 Hudson Ave in Newark on Friday-Saturday, April 13 – 14, 2018.
+Our auction was well attended with over 95 guests and members each day and we had 15 absentee bidders.
+We had 1,398 lots of glass from 41 consignors.
+We had the preview on Friday from 9:30 AM to 10:30 AM with the auction starting at 10:30 AM for the first 649 lots.
+On Saturday, doors opened at 8:30 AM, we had our HCA Membership Meeting chaired by President Roy Eggert at 9:00 AM, and we started our auction at 9:30 AM for lots 650-1,394.

 How did we do financially?
 We grossed $80,361.88 (glass sales and buyer’s premium) and after consignors and expenses are paid, we will net around $19,000.
 We had a 2018 budgeted amount of $15,300.
 Our average price per lot this year was $57.44, an improvement over last year’s average of $41.30.
 We had 32 lots of donated glass which brought $2,690, while last year we had 17 lots generating $725 – resulting in $1,965 more than last year.

 On behalf of the HCA Board of Directors and Staff, I would like to thank all the volunteers who worked, starting in January, unpacking, identifying, cataloging, and repacking the glass and then working for three straight days until the auction was concluded.
 You make this event a success and HCA’s largest fundraiser.